Das Ich und das Rauschen der Welt

 Ein Ich, das nicht schweigt.

 Ein Ich, das sich nicht betäubt.
 Nicht optimiert.
 Sondern bewohnt.
+Ein Ich, das immer wieder wagt, sich neu zu erzählen.

-- Hannah Arendt
+Hannah Arendt

 A quiet beginning

-The ego as a disruptive factor
+The self as a disturbance

-Intoxication and anaesthesia
+Intoxication and numbness

-Sometimes this permanent scrolling is nothing more than an anaesthetic: against the inner emptiness, against the question of who we actually are.
+Sometimes this endless scrolling is nothing but an anaesthetic against inner emptiness, against the question of who we actually are.
+Some of what we call “selflessness” is in truth self-forgetfulness – not born of compassion, but of exhaustion.

-Between I and we
+Between I and We

 A look at Nepal

-Historical depth of focus
+Historical depth

 My concern grows – not out of fear, but out of responsibility: